MarquessV/codepath-week7-wpvskali/README.md

     - Vulnerability types: XSS
     - Tested in version: 4.0.1
     - Fixed in version: 4.2.4

-	I referred to the linked blog post to recreate the exploit.
+	I referred to the linked blog post on the vulnerability to recreate the exploit.
 By putting code in the title tag of an html link input sanitization is avoided.

   - [x] GIF Walkthrough:
 		<img src='http://i.imgur.com/lki7Yhh.gif' title='Exploit 3' width='' alt='Exploit 3' />
   - [x] Steps to recreate: